-The notes then need to be passed immediately to the Designated Safeguarding Lead, who will place them into an allocated child file stored within the locked safeguarding cabinet.
+The notes then need to be passed immediately to the Designated Safeguarding Lead, who will place them into an allocated child file stored within the locked safeguarding cabinet or through the use of CPOMS Trust schools will use allocated yellow plastic files to indicate Child Protection files that are written.
 A chronology of safeguarding events and referrals will also be logged.
+All schools in the Trust are now using CPOMS to record all child protection electronically.
+This is a safe and secure system.

-For non-safeguarding matters, notes should be recorded on SIMS and, if further evidence such as statements are taken, they should be placed on the child's main file.
+For non-safeguarding matters, notes may be recorded on Arbor or CPOMS, dependent upon each local setting and, if further evidence such as statements are taken, they should be placed on the child's main file.